What is temporary housing?

 Students will be reassigned to permanent spaces as they become available, based on housing assignment priority and application date.
 We expect to be able to relocate all residents of temporary housing by the beginning of winter quarter; however, you may be able to move to a permanent space much earlier.
 You will be contacted via your UW email account once a permanent room is available for you.

-The cost for one quarter in temporary housing during 2019–20 is $1,575.
-When you are assigned to a permanent space, your housing charge will be prorated to the new room rate.
+The cost for one quarter in temporary housing during 2020–21 is $1,647.
+When you're assigned to a permanent space, your housing charge will be prorated to the new room rate.

 Hansee Hall lofts: 17–30